 - Incorporate vanilla extract.
 Gradually add sweetened condensed milk in thirds, mixing after each addition.
 Once incorporated the buttercream is ready to use.

-- Assemble the cake.
-Place the cooled biscuit onto a serving platter.
+- Place the cooled biscuit onto a serving platter.
 Spread a bit of buttercream frosting.
 Top with one white cake layer.
 Add raspberry filling into the middle.
 Pipe a border of buttercream on top and spread the raspberry filling inside.
 Top with the second white cake layer.
 Spread a thin layer of buttercream on top and sides.
 Refrigerate for 30 minutes.
 Cover with buttercream to create smooth and even edges.Refrigerate for at least 1 hour to set.

 - Use a small plain tip to pipe some remaining frosting around the bottom of the cake.